 As we were preparing for the trip, I realized that I had never been on a road trip longer than a day.
 Even a day trip, maybe four hours.
 In those situations, you usually pack a few snacks and make one stop on the way.

 But this time I knew it would be different.
 The trip would take anywhere from 5-7 days.
+I had to put together a road trip packing list.
 We needed things to do, snacks, devices, chargers, and things to keep the kids busy.
-These are the top items for family road trips.

 There were so many fun things in the MunchPak and the best part is that it is customizable!
 This is a great road trip snack box because it’s fun and interesting for the whole family.
 You can also order MunchPak on Amazon.